smilida/LibD3C_2.0/README.md

 # LibD3C_2.0
-Ensemble classifiers with a clustering and dynamic selection strategy and solve imbalance peoblem.
+Ensemble classifiers with a clustering and dynamic selection strategy and solve imbalance problem.

 LibD3C_2.0 is the upgrades for the software LibD3C_1.2.